pirovc/ganon/docs/index.md

 cutoff/filter arguments:
   -c [ ...], --rel-cutoff [ ...]
-                        Min. percentage of a read (set of minimizers) shared with the a reference necessary to consider a match.
-Generally used to cutoff low similarity matches.
-Single value or one per database (e.g.
+                        Min. percentage of a read (set of k-mers) shared with a reference necessary to consider a match.
-                        0.7 1 0.25).
-0 for no cutoff (default: [0.75])
-  -e [ ...], --rel-filter [ ...]
+                        Generally used to remove low similarity matches.
+Single value or one per database (e.g. 0.7 1 0.25).
+0 for no cutoff (default: [0.75]) -e [ ...], --rel-filter [ ...]
-                        Additional relative percentage of minimizers (relative to the best match) to keep a match.
-                        Generally used to select best matches above cutoff.
+                        Additional relative percentage of matches (relative to the best match) to keep.
+Generally used to keep top matches above cutoff.
 Single value or one per hierarchy (e.g. 0.1 0).
-1 for no filter (default: [0.0]) -f [ ...], --fpr-query [ ...]
+1 for no filter (default: [0.1])
+  -f [ ...], --fpr-query [ ...]
                         Max. false positive of a query to accept a match.
 Applied after --rel-cutoff and --rel-filter.
                         Generally used to remove false positives matches querying a database build with large --max-fp.